nimbuscloudservices/CST383-Project/README.md

 ## Results
 ![citation_warnings__stops_by_sex](https://user-images.githubusercontent.com/40731237/221105152-2c0566ab-66ac-41f7-a6b8-78c5bfc2c7b2.png)

-First we will explore two differnt variables in from the datase.
-On the left plot, we conducted a bar plot that displays the amount of citations vs warnings that were given.
-We see that police officers in this dataset gave more citations than warnings.
+First we explored two differnt variables in from the datase.
+On the left plot, a bar plot that displays the amount of citations vs warnings that were given.
+Police officers in this dataset gave more citations than warnings.
 Next, we see that police officers performed traffic stops on male subjects more than females.

 ![search_arrest_by_race](https://user-images.githubusercontent.com/40731237/221105175-181b797f-7f78-4dff-ab0c-c949764507ee.png)

-The plot on the left gives us some context to outcome of getting your vehicle searched based on race.
-We see that police officers performed more vehicle searches on Black individuals when compared to other subjects.
-The plot on the right gives context to the outcome of the traffic stop based on race.
+The plot on the left gave context to the outcome of getting your vehicle searched based on race.
+Police officers performed more vehicle searches on Black individuals when compared to other subjects.
+The plot on the right gave context to the outcome of the traffic stop based on race.
 We see cases of police officers arresting Black individuals more than other subjects.

 ![age](https://user-images.githubusercontent.com/40731237/221105194-505c9fa8-170b-4d8d-9db8-dc987a31b479.png)